Keyboard shortcuts

 pub trait BatchKernel<I, O>: GpuKernel {

-/// Execute the kernel with given input
+/// Execute the kernel with typed input

 async fn execute(&self, input: I) -> Result<O>;